fnord12/service.autosub/README.md

 ---
 ### Forced Subtitles
 A forced subtitle is for when the audiostream is in your preferred language(s) but there is dialogue (or text) that is not in that language.
-This could be a foreign language or non-human language, or it might be a translation of signs or titlecards, or even song lyrics (especially for anime).
+This could be a "foreign" language or non-human fantasy language, or it might be a translation of signs or titlecards, or even song lyrics (especially for anime).

 * For external subtitles, they need to be renamed to match the External Forced Sub Indicator in the Settings.
-Due to limitations (see Caveats #2), you need to pick a real language.
+Due to limitations (see Challenge #2), you need to pick a real language.
 I've chosed the language Fula as the default (simply because it starts with F and isn't a common language for the videos i watch).
 So your subtitle would need to be "MovieName.ful.srt".

 * For embedded subtitles, they are determined based on Name.
-See Caveats #1 for more.
+See Challenge #1 for more.

 ---
 ## Setup